Skip to cookie consent Skip to main content

 If you notice a lump, Dr. Comander suggests you consider several specific factors, such as shape, size, whether there is skin involvement, and whether the lump causes pain.
 But if you have any doubt or questions, make an appointment for a physical exam and mammogram.

-Factors to consider if you notice a lump in breast tissue
+Common questions if you notice a lump in breast tissue

 “There’s a lot of misunderstanding and anxiety about performing a breast self-exam.
 People don't really know what they’re looking for, and they’re afraid they’ll find something that will make them panic,” Dr. Comander says.
 She describes several important characteristics to consider about your breast tissue.

+Yes, breast cancer can change your skin.
 Look for any skin changes on or around the breasts, such as:

 • Bulging